 The University shall bear the cost of minor liability losses at the program management level, including the payment of insurance deductibles.
 The University shall maintain insurance to finance the cost of major liability losses resulting from general operations of the University or from professional services on behalf of the University.

-RMEH&S may review and recommend the purchase of additional insurance for high risk and/or unusual activities, events, or programs.
+Risk Management may review and recommend the purchase of additional insurance for high risk and/or unusual activities, events, or programs.
 Additional insurance expenses shall be a responsibility at the program management level.

 361.6.2 Automobile Liability and Damage

 The University participates in the State of California automobile liability program.
-This program provides for payment for expenses, defense and damages on behalf of the University and its employees related to the operation of stateowned automobiles within the course and scope of employment.
+This program provides for payment for expenses, defense and damages on behalf of the University and its employees related to the operation of state owned automobiles within the course and scope of employment.
 Cost of repair for damages to state-owned vehicles when it is determined the state driver is “at fault” shall be a responsibility at the program management level.

 State of California approved commercial rental car contracts provide for payment of automobile liability and repair of the rental car by the rental car agency on behalf of the State of California’s entities and their employees related to the operation of rental cars within the course and scope of employment.

 The State of California automobile liability insurance program provides for payment for expenses, defense and damages in excess of the vehicle owner’s required automobile insurance for the University and its employees related to the operation of privately owned vehicles within the course and scope of employment.

-361.6.3 Real and Personal Property
+The University automatically insures all newly acquired vehicles valued over $35,000 with Auto Physical Damage (APD) coverage for seven years following the vehicle's model year.
+This coverage is intended to help departments reduce the cost of repairs and facilitate damage reporting.
+The owning department is financially responsible for the deductible and annual premium.361.6.3 Real and Personal Property

 Real property refers to land and buildings and structures attached to the land; personal property refers to all other types of property, such as furniture, equipment, livestock, supplies, etc. Risk exposures are the loss and/or damage of property from theft, fire, flood, misuse, etc. The University shall bear the cost of state-owned property losses, including the payment of insurance deductibles, at the program management level.
 The University shall not provide insurance for property that is not owned by the State of California.
-RMEH&S may review and recommend the purchase of additional insurance for high risk and/or unusual property.
+Risk Management may review and recommend the purchase of additional insurance for high risk and/or unusual property.
 Additional insurance expense shall be a responsibility at the program management level.
 Insurance will be purchased to satisfy the requirements of bonds and contracts.

 361.6.4 Employee Injury and Illness